 The annual Tampa Pig Jig fundraiser will be back this year on October 22 at Julian B. Lane Riverfront Park in Tampa.
 In its 11th year, this family- and pet-friendly event remains as popular as ever — and, like always, proceeds are donated to NephCure Kidney International (NephCure).
 Nephcare is the only non-profit organization committed to helping support treatment, research and the search for a cure of FSGS (Focal Segmental Glomerulosclerosis), a kidney disease, and Nephrotic Syndrome.
-In the past four years, Pig Jig’s exciting events have raised more than $9 million.
+Since its inception, the Tampa Pig Jig event has donated millions to NephCure Kidney International, becoming its largest annual donor nationwide.
 The fundraisers include a concert, yummy food, a corporate BBQ competition, drinks and games.

 Tampa Pig Jig 2022 Tickets

 General admission tickets are on sale now and are $75.
 Watering Hole Passes are $175 per person, and include entry, four complimentary drinks and a meal of your choice from the food vendor lineup.
 You’ll also have access to private bathrooms and an exclusive tent area.
 Tickets and more information are available at tampapigjig.com.

 If at all possible, it is recommended to use rideshare services to get to this event.
 There will be a designated rideshare area at the front of Julian B. Lane Park on North Boulevard.

 There is no designated parking for this event, but there are several parking garages in downtown Tampa that are walkable to the park.

 - Bag size cannot exceed 12x12x12

 - No selfie sticks, chairs, go pros, lasers or weapons of any kind